Pianist - Curator

 Residency Art Chapel

-December 2019 Saskia will be Artist in Residence at the Art Chapel in Amsterdam.
+December 2019 Saskia was Artist in Residence at the Art Chapel in Amsterdam.

-She'll work on a new project with multiple pianos, found in second hand shops and on the internet.
-Saskia will be freely creating and curating new music for the special environment, making a live installation with a choir of (forgotten) pianos that can develop into a touring project.
+She worked on a new project with multiple pianos, found in second hand shops and on the internet.
+Saskia freely created new music for the special environment, making a live installation with a choir of (forgotten) pianos that will develop into a touring project.

 December 29, 19.00 Art Chapel Amsterdam -presentation